 Here are tips to help you avoid some common rosacea triggers:

-Many people say treatment is worthwhile because it may improve their quality of life.
+Many people say the treatment is worthwhile because it may improve their quality of life.
 Talking with a dermatologist can help you make an informed decision about your treatment of choice.